deqiu1st/Python-Toolbox/README.md

 <img src="https://github.com/deqiu1st/Python-Toolbox/blob/master/image/Picture5.png" width="500">

-***Please see the example input file for detailed format and the required array of attributes before you use it for other input files.***
+***Please see the example input file for detailed format and the required attributes format before you use it for other input files.***